mbari-org/oni/oni/src/docs/_docs/development/nima.md

 # nima

-Oni uses Helidon's Webserver (aka Nima) to serve the web application.
+Oni was originally written using Helidon's Webserver (aka Nima) to serve the web application.
+Currently, Oni uses Vert.X.
+The notes below are in case we switch back to Nima.

 ## Supporting gzip